 Top 25 Most Popular Korean Street Foods

-If you have visited Korea you were probably amazed at the variety, the price, and, above all, the amazing tastes.
-Korea is a street food heaven and street food is regarded as a part of popular culture in Korea.
+If you have ever visited Korea, you’ve probably been amazed at the variety, the price, and the fantastic tastes of the nation’s street food.
+Korea is a street food heaven, and street food is regarded as a part of popular culture in Korea.

-After the Korean War (1950-1953), street food vendors provided affordable meals for people unable to put food on the table.
-Then, street food expanded into the Cheonggyecheon stream and Jongno districts, where today locals and tourists can find famous street food alleys.
-Overall it can be said that street food is regarded as a significant part of the Korean food culture.
+After the Korean War (1950-1953), street food vendors provided affordable meals for people struggling to feed their families.
+Then, street food expanded into the Cheonggyecheon stream and Jongno districts, where today, locals and tourists can enjoy exploring famous street food alleys.
+Today, street food is regarded as a significant part of the Korean food culture.

 So, let’s discover the best and must-eat Korean street food that will delight your taste buds!